 Here are many diplomacy occupations to explore, such as civil service officer, foreign service officer, foreign service specialist, or diplomatic security officer.

 Diplomats usually work standard hours when working locally.
 However, when employed overseas, their work hours could change due to the different climate and culture of the host country.

 11. Job Prospects For Diplomats In Australia And Overseas

-Changes in the structure of Federal Government divisions and expansion of existing departments will be the key driving factors behind the growth of the employment opportunities for diplomats and public service officers.
+Changes in the structure of Federal Government divisions and the expansion of existing departments will be the key driving factors behind the growth of employment opportunities for diplomats and public service officers.

-The vastness of the Australian Public Service sector, and the intense competition for DFAT jobs, indicate that the demand for qualified and skilled diplomats will continue to stay strong in coming years.
+The vastness of the Australian Public Service sector, and the intense competition for DFAT jobs, indicate that the demand for qualified and skilled diplomats will continue to stay strong in the coming years.

 12. How Much Does A Diplomat Earn In Australia?

 The diplomat's salary in Australia falls from A$51k to A$81k per year.
 The average diplomatic service officer salary in Australia is AU$70,500 / year or an equivalent of AU$24.34 / hour.